ncatlab/nlab-content/pages/5/4/6/8/18645/content.md

-An [[evolutionary vector field]] (def. \ref{EvolutionaryVectorField}) describes an infinitesimal change of field values _depending_ on, possibly, the point in spacetime and the values of the field and all its derivatives (locally to finite order).
+An [[evolutionary vector field]] (def. \ref{EvolutionaryVectorField}) describes an infinitesimal change of field values _depending_ on, possibly, the point in spacetime and the values of the field and all its derivatives (locally to finite order, by prop. \ref{JetBundleIsLocallyProManifold}).
-This induces a corresponding infinitesimal change of the derivatives of the fields, called the _prolongation_ of the evolutionary vector field.
+This induces a corresponding infinitesimal change of the derivatives of the fields, called the _prolongation_ of the evolutionary vector field:

 +-- {: .num_prop #EvolutionaryVectorFieldProlongation}